Infineon/linux-optiga-trust-m/README.md

 *This is control by OpenSSL provider do not have control over it.*

 ### <a name="req"></a>req
-Usuage : Certificate request / self signed cert / key generation
+Usage : Certificate request / self signed cert / key generation

 OPTIGA™ Trust M provider uses the -key parameter to pass input to the key generation/usage function.